 - Chapter 15: Cross border (foreign clients).
 Chapter 15s are used to enforce foreign bankruptcy orders in the United States.
 By way of example we have been active in various Chapter 15s originating in Canada, Cayman Islands and Russia.

 - Appeals.
 We have experience from adversary proceedings or other contested matters in which we were already involved.

 Our Responsive Team Approach

-For questions or assistance, please contact any member of our Corporate Bankruptcy, Restructuring & Finance team listed above, or submit an inquiry using the contact form on the left of this page.
+For questions or assistance, please contact any member of our Corporate Bankruptcy, Receivership & Finance team listed above, or submit an inquiry using the contact form on the left of this page.